jihyunlab/json-validator/README.md

 };
 ```

-A validation pipe can be easily implemented by using the JSON schema defined in the NestJS controller.
+A validation pipe can be easily implemented by using the JSON Schema defined in the NestJS controller.

 ```
 import { JsonValidationPipe } from '@jihyunlab/json-validator';